Olathe, Kansas — aerial view of the Kansas City metro area

 Superior Logistics

-Direct I-35 and K-7 corridor access, 20 minutes to KCI Airport, and central US positioning make Olathe ideal for mission-critical operations.
+Direct I-35 and K-7 corridor access, 20 minutes to KCI Airport, and central US positioning make Olathe well-suited for mission-critical operations.

 Low Natural Hazard Risk

-Johnson County presents minimal risk from earthquakes, hurricanes, and flooding, which is a key consideration for Tier III/IV data center siting.
+Johnson County presents minimal risk from earthquakes, hurricanes, and flooding, a key consideration for Tier III/IV data center siting.

 Property Details